zdrawku/percentage-calculator/README.md

 ## Licensing

-See the [License FAQ and Installation documentation](https://www.infragistics.com/products/ignite-ui-angular/angular/components/general/ignite-ui-licensing) for information on how to upgrade to the full licensed package, if the project is using a Trial version of Ignite UI for Angular, and how to setup your environment and CI to use our licensed npm feed.
+See the [License FAQ and Installation documentation](https://www.infragistics.com/products/ignite-ui-web-components/web-components/components/general-licensing) for information on how to upgrade to the full licensed package, if the project is using a Trial version of Ignite UI for Web Components, and how to setup your environment and CI to use our licensed npm feed.

 If you're downloading the project as a .zip file, you still need to follow the steps in the License FAQ to configure access to the licensed feed before installing dependencies.